telecom-se/hpp/README.md

 ## Evaluation

-You will have a total of 5 marks as follows (each color in the previous organization table leads to notation).
+You will have a total of 5 grades as follows (each color in the previous organization table leads to notation).

 HPP course:
 - [25%] Your code on "SIMD" (exercice 4) delivered for the **31rst March 2022** [here](https://mootse.telecom-st-etienne.fr/mod/assign/view.php?id=13598)